MRizaF/MRizaF.github.io/README.md

 }
 ```

 * And, when I review this and see *Why not add the trailing spaces directly?*, I get curious and try to find it again, then somehow found it.
-This a little simpler and just have 2 iteration i guess.
+This a little simpler and just have 2 iteration I guess.

 ```rust
 pub fn get_diamond(c: char) -> Vec<String> {